-Quality, Safety, and Cost M&M:
+Quality, Safety, and Cost:

 Patient safety and quality are assuming increasing importance in our day-to-day practice.
 The overall healthcare environment is now focused intensely on the quality and safety of health care delivery.
 The performance of physicians and hospitals are assessed based on numerous quality and safety metrics such as length of stay, readmission rates, mortality and morbidity.

-This M&M is a part of the Patient Safety, Quality, and Cost curriculum that was introduced in 2012.
-Once monthly, two residents present patients with procedures, appropriate to their skill level, with complications and discuss how they relate to SCIP, NSQIP and HCCHAP quality indicators, evaluate and identify places for cost-saving and outcome improvement.
+Residents present patients with procedures, appropriate to their skill level, with complications and discuss how they relate to SCIP, NSQIP and HCCHAP quality indicators, evaluate and identify places for cost-saving and outcome improvement.
 Every resident presents one case per year.
 This also satisfies the mandatory ACGME requirement of resident participation in patient safety, quality and cost projects.
 The aim of this curriculum is to make the residents aware of all the metrics that are used to assess physician performance.
 This curriculum will acquaint residents to the real life environment that they will be entering upon graduation.

 Approximately once each quarter, M&M is held in coordination with another department in the College of Medicine: Internal Medicine, Anesthesia, Radiology, or Emergency Medicine.
 One patient is selected to be presented jointly with colleagues from other department(s) who participated in the patient’s care to discuss areas for improvement.